Request for Exemption from Commission's Closed Captioning Rules

 REQUEST FOR EXEMPTION FROM COMMISSION’S CLOSED CAPTIONING RULES

-CG Docket No. 06-181Several entities have filed petitions for exemption from the closed captioning requirements, pursuant to
+CG Docket No. 06-181Crosswalk Chapel has filed a petition for exemption for its programming from the closed captioning

-Petitioners claim that compliance would impose an “undue economic burden,” as defined in Section 79.1(f) of
+compliance would impose an “undue economic burden,” as defined in Section 79.1(f) of the Commission’s

-must be placed on all filings.
-Comments and oppositions sent via e-mail to the Commission will be
+CGB-CC-1165, must be placed on all filings.
+Comments and oppositions sent via e-mail to the Commission

 An original and two (2) copies of all comments, oppositions, and replies must be filed with the Commission.